Start a 4-H Club

 What About Insurance?

-4-H leaders automatically have liability insurance coverage through Iowa State University when leading a 4-H group or 4-H activity as soon as they are officially enrolled in the 4-H program.
+4-H leaders automatically have liability insurance coverage through their county Extension council.
 County Extension offices and clubs are required to carry accident insurance.
 Check with your county Extension office about insurance coverage.
 Additional insurance is also required for special activities or events on a per-day basis.

 For Risk Management training to insure you and your 4-H members are always in a safe environment, check out the information and online Risk Management training at /4h/Volunteers/risk.htm

 Where Will Our Club Meet?